 Soil stabilization offers a cost-effective alternative to the traditional “dig-and-dump” methods.
 Considerable savings can be achieved by using on-site soil and reducing the need for imported aggregates.
 Lower disposal fees for unsuitable soils and reduced transportation costs further enhance project efficiency.

 Soil stabilization offers significant environmental benefits.
 Stabilized soils reduce the carbon footprint by minimizing the need for extracting and transporting virgin materials.
 It also controls erosion, protects waterways from sedimentation, and preserves ecological health.
-Roads constructed on stabilized soils also improve the air quality because they do not produce as much dust.
+By minimizing material transport during construction and creating more durable unpaved roads, stabilization helps reduce dust and improve local air quality.

 Soil is a natural mixture of weathered rock, organic matter, minerals, air, and water.
 Its composition varies due to climate, parent rock, and other factors.
 Therefore, it becomes paramount to understand the nature of soil due to its complex nature and how it influences a construction project.